 The value of education today, and in the future, relies on the ability of a degree to aid a student's pursuit of personal and career development goals, be that student a young adult just beginning their career or an experienced worker looking for a change.
 Marketing Higher Education to Non-Traditional Students provides a deeper dive into these student persona examples and offers unparalleled insights into the motivators and behaviors of the student body that will help inform a successful higher education marketing campaign for any institution, ranging from a four-year university to a certification program.
 Download the white paper now to stay ahead of the changing trends in higher education.

-LaneTerralever is an independent agency that specializes in developing higher education marketing strategies for clients, including Universal Technical Institute, Northcentral University, Rio Salado College, and Touro University Worldwide.
+LaneTerralever is marketing agency that specializes in developing higher education marketing strategies for clients, including Universal Technical Institute, Northcentral University, Rio Salado College, and Touro University Worldwide.
 As part of our ongoing commitment to better understanding the student landscape, we conduct primary research to help us develop marketing personas for institutions.
 In our latest white paper, we aimed to gain a better understanding of the motivations and barriers facing non-traditional students as they consider a return to school.
 Download the white paper here.